salesforce/bazel-eclipse/docs/windows.md

 This is covered in [this issue](https://github.com/bazelbuild/rules_jvm_external/issues/464) in *rules_jvm_external*.

-Fixes:
+Possible fixes:
-- set *JAVA_HOME* not just in Git Bash, but in env https://mkyong.com/java/how-to-set-java_home-on-windows-10/
+- Set *JAVA_HOME* not just in Git Bash, but in the Windows environment https://mkyong.com/java/how-to-set-java_home-on-windows-10/
-- make sure you are using the JDK not the JRE
+- Make sure you are using the JDK not the JRE